rdappel/courses/pages/version-control-essentials/creating-local-repos.md

 For this exercise, you will complete another commit on the `demo1` folder that we created in the previous video.

+Before starting, close your Git Bash if you currently have it open.

 Open the `index.html` file (if you closed it), and add a new paragraph of text under your name.
 I won't see this, so it can be something silly 🤪 or spicy 🔥.

 > [!TIP] Use the `<p> </p>` tags to create a new paragraph.